Somanshu-Mahajan/sql-island/README.md

   </tbody>
 </table>

-#### You: There is no way around getting a sword for myself.
+#### 💬You: There is no way around getting a sword for myself.
 I will now try to find a friendly weaponsmith to forge me one.
 (Hint: You can combine predicates in the WHERE clause with AND)
 ```sql
 SELECT * FROM INHABITANT WHERE job = 'weaponsmith' AND state = 'friendly';
 ```